Ranges and Dryers: Simplified Grounding Rules in NEC 2023

 1. Can I still install a 3-wire receptacle for a new dryer circuit in 2023?

-No. According to NEC 250.140, all new branch circuits for ranges and dryers must be 4-wire circuits that include an Equipment Grounding Conductor (EGC).
+No. The NEC requires a 4-wire branch circuit with an Equipment Grounding Conductor for new installations of ranges and dryers.
 A 3-wire receptacle, such as a NEMA 10-30R or 10-50R, is not permitted for any new installations.

 2. What is the purpose of an Equipment Grounding Conductor (EGC) for an appliance?